cryptopunksnotdead/punks.sandbox/aliens/README.md

 Are you a punk connoisseur?
 Can you spot the million dollar aliens?
 Can you spot the originals?
 Can you spot the cheapies?
-Can you spot the unminted / yet unsold aliens?
+Can you spot the unminted / yet unsold newcomers?